abracadaniel22/transmog-collection/README.md

 When requirements above are setup, just download the addon into the Interface/Addons folder.

-Turning off bag item overlay can be turned off and some other things can be setup by using the `/tc`.
+Bag item icon overlay can be turned off and some other things can be setup by using the `/tc`.

 ## Screenshots